glennmatlin/FIFE_manuscript/wopr/main.typ

 Opportunities for using Artificial Intelligence (AI) to aid real-world decision-making have expanded due to recent research and engineering progress with Language Models (LMs).
 LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑language interface for help with analysis and planning difficult tasks.
 As a result, there is a growing interest by Subject Matter Experts (SMEs) in the military community regarding how they can leverage LMs for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
-SMEs are now actively exploring how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.
+SMEs are now actively exploring how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.\

-Traditional computational approaches often struggle to capture narrative depth, while purely human exercises are resource‑intensive.
-LMs open new possibilities but also pose a serious safety risk due to hallucinations, ...
-(TODO: safety language needs to go here, impacts, concerns)
+Traditional computational approaches to wargames often struggle to capture narrative depth or human factor, while purely human exercises are resource‑intensive and difficult to analyze at scale.
+LMs open new possibilities but also pose a serious safety risk during deployment due to the greater degree of freedom afforded by the open-ended nature of these games.
 Early experiments that let off‑the‑shelf
-LMs “play” scripted moves showed brittle reasoning, hallucination, and rule non‑adherence [@lamparth_human_2024; @meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022; @wu_enhance_2024; @xu_exploring_2023; @xu_language_2023].
+LMs “play” scripted moves showed brittle reasoning, hallucination, and rule non‑adherence
+@lamparth_human_2024.
+// @meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022 @wu_enhance_2024 @xu_exploring_2023 @xu_language_2023]

-This paper offers a scoping review of this area and provides a discussion‑oriented desiderata on LMs in language‑based and open‑ended wargames.
-We analyze patterns across recent studies and use these insights to create a new ontology for understanding open-ended wargames.
-With our new ontology we are able to better understand cutting-edge research ... (how?)
+This paper offers a scoping literature review  and discussion-orientated desiderata for open-ended and language-based AI wargames.
+We analyze patterns across recent studies and use these insights to create a new ontology to help AI researchers understand the key features of open-ended wargames to aid them in their own research.\

 Our focus is on language‑based and open‑ended wargames where a LM is acting in the role of either a _player_ or an _adjudicator_.
 The aim of our paper is (1) to catalog recent approaches and design patterns; (2) discuss the trade-off space of analysis and creativity; (3) propose desiderata and new research directions and (4) curate references and resources for practitioners and researchers.

 = Background
 // Riedl says we might neeed background and definitions as separate, and not in related works. signposting is ok. one option to keep this in related work is to present and cite all the terminology used by others and why we use and extend it. we also would present things here we disagree with etc but we are likely in the former category so we just need to communicate what we do. communicate these sections in terms of related works rather than WE DEFINE. we would want to place our diffs at the end. we should use this section to lay down what others say and really adopt and lay it on them. this is the section for all the others